gromacs/gromacs/docs/dev-manual/tools.md

 <dt>uncrustify</dt>
 <dd>Uncrustify (<http://uncrustify.sourceforge.net>) is used for automatic
-indentation and other formatting of the source code.
+indentation and other formatting of the source code to follow
+\ref page_devstyle_formatting.
 All code must remain invariant under uncrustify with the config at `admin/uncrustify.cfg`.
-A patched version of uncrustify is used.</dd>
+A patched version of uncrustify is used.
+See \ref page_dev_uncrustify for details.</dd>

 <dt>`admin/copyright.py`</dt>
 <dd>This Python script adds and formats copyright headers in source files.